ab-emptycup/ab-emptycup.github.io/devlog/ai-assist.md

 So, Output(1 hour of my time + 10 hours of their time) = Output(1 hour of my time + 1 hour of AI)
 Their month is 100 hours.
 So 50-100/hour.
 So, 10 hours is 0.5-1k.
 Right now AI for is at about 150 per hour.
 So, yeah 3-8x better.

+### Hour 29, 30:

+I had tried to push the AI a little bit yesterday by defining the problem statements at a slightly higher level and that caused a lot of collateral damage.
+It was very unclear whether to dump the entire change or make corrections.
+Just cleaning up a few things and getting the basic to work again took 2 hours.

+1. _Making AI do fuzzy things causes a lot of havoc_
+2. _Making AI edit an unclean / unorganised codebase is a bad idea._
+3. _Always.
+Always.
+Take the time to solve the problem logically first before asking AI to implement._
+4. _DO NOT get into the muck of cleaning up AI's work.
+That's the opposite of leverage._

+### Hour 31, 32, 33:

+Wasted some time trying to fix things, before realising bigger modules need to be rewritten.
+The `Dimension` component which was just a small input box was becoming too complicated.
+Finally decided to flesh out the requirements and just the untangling the complexity took 30min.
+AI did a decent job of implementing when the changes were so clearly defined.

+### Hour 34:

+Started fleshing out the requirements for another key module which is the data model for managing `units`.
+That started gathering a lot of complexity and needed to be simplifed and clarified.
+Midway through that.

+This has been a very disappointing week.
+On reflection, the root cause for this is the ugliness created in the existing code.
+I think I would have been faster and happier if I just dumped the old code and started from scratch.

+Frontend styling is still a weakpoint for me which caused me to avoid the rewrite from scratch.
+I'd rather figure this out than figure out frontend.
+But I hear AI is built for such dumb problems.
+May be some other day.